Apply for a Trust Deed

 Write off unaffordable debts with a Trust Deed

 The idea of a Trust Deed is that you'll repay as much of your unsecured debts as you can in affordable monthly payments, normally for four years (although the time can sometimes vary).
 At the end of that time, if the Trust Deed concludes successfully, the unsecured debt you haven't been able to repay is written off.

 Here are some of the other benefits of a Trust Deed:

 - Freezes interest - so your debts will no longer be able to grow.

 - Makes your monthly payments affordable - you'll only ever pay as much as you can afford alongside your other essential living costs, such as food, transport and bills.

 - Stops further action from lenders - they will be legally prevented from trying to make you bankrupt or asking for further payments (other than those agreed in your Trust Deed).
-If you receive any letters or calls, we can also deal with them for you.
+If you receive any letters or calls, it's important to forward them onto us so we can also deal with them for you, you can also let the lender know you are on a Trust Deed with us.
 Please remember, if you fail to keep to your Trust Deed arrangement, you could put yourself at risk of bankruptcy.

 Get in touch